 Accidents highlight how vital having insurance is.
 Those who think they might benefit from changing insurance providers might want to visit a comparison site like Money Expert.
 It isn’t a scenario anyone wants to think about but its necessary to think about it in advance.

-As an insurance agent, I view a claim as an opportunity to deliver on the promises and representations I’ve made regarding your coverage.
+As an insurance agent, I view an Accident Claim as an opportunity to deliver on the promises and representations I’ve made regarding your coverage.
 You are not inconveniencing me and I would prefer to be involved.
 Many studies have shown that when an insured’s agent is involved in the claim, the insured’s claim experience is significantly better than if the agent was not involved.
 The insurance company may take 24-48 hours to assign a claims representative to your case, but your agent should be available for you much sooner.
 Call your agent!